 - Keep your weight at a healthy level, or lose weight if you need to after checking with your GP or asthma nurse that your weight loss plan is suitable for you

 - Have regular flu vaccinations if you need to.

 A. Yes.
 Although you're more likely to have an asthma attack if you've got moderate or severe asthma, you can still have a potentially life-threatening asthma attack if you've got mild asthma.
 That's why its important to take your asthma medicines exactly as prescribed even if you're not getting any symptoms, or you're getting very few and/or mild symptoms.

 A. Eczema is a condition that causes the skin to become itchy, red, dry and cracked and occurs more often in people who get allergies.
 Hay fever is an allergy to pollen, a tiny powder-like substance produced by certain types of trees, grasses and weeds, and causes symptoms such as a runny nose, sneezing and itching.

 Along with allergic asthma, eczema and hay fever are known as 'atopic conditions'.
-If you're atopic, it means your body produces a certain type of antibody, called immunoglobulin E (IgE), in response to harmless allergens, such as pollen and dust mites.
+If you're atopic, it means your body produces a certain type of antibody, called immunoglobulin E (IgE), in response to harmless allergens, such as pollen, moulds and dust mites.
 If you're atopic, you could have one, two or all three of the conditions.
 For example, 80 per cent of people with asthma also have hay fever.
 Plus if you have family members who are atopic, you're more likely to develop asthma.
 Speak to your GP or asthma nurse if you have any questions about any of these conditions.